avanzosc/odoo-addons/stock_utilities/README.rst

 * Number of orderpoint rules displayed in orderpoint rule shortcut in product and product template.
 * Quants qty field with same decimal precision as stock.
+* Added new filters for the "Expected date" field, in stock move search view.

 Credits